School Science Lessons

 Xanthone, Xanthenone, 9H-Xanthen-9-one, C13H8O2, prepared from phenyl salicylate, insecticide, ovicide, used to prepare xanthydrol to determine urea levels in blood, photocatalyst, parent compound of xanthone derivatives called xanthones or xanthonoids, phenylpropanoid precurser, fluorescent, occur mainly in Gentianaceae and Gutterferae roots and leaves.

-List of xanthones
+List of xanthones:

-Athyriol C14H10O6, in Athyrium mesosorum fern
+Athyriol C14H10O6, occurs in Athyrium mesosorum, fern.

-Gentisein, C13H8O5, in (Gentiana lutea)
+Gentisein, C13H8O5, occurs in Garcinia mangostana mangosteen.

-Gentisin C14H10O5, in (Gentiana lutea)
+Gentisin C14H10O5, occurs in Garcinia lutea.

-Gartanin C24H27O10, antifungal, antibacterial, in Garcinia mangastana
+Gartanin C24H27O10, antifungal, antibacterial, occurs in Garcinia mangostana

-Morellin C33H36O7, antibiotic, in Garcinia morella
+Morellin C33H36O7, antibiotic, occurs in Garcinia morella.

-Norathyriol C13H8O6, tuberculostatic, in Garcinia mangastana
+Norathyriol C13H8O6, tuberculostatic, occurs in Garcinia mangostana

 Swertianin C14H10O6